CLAMP-IT/LAE/LAE_readme.txt

 * Re-organized Files Upload UI
 * Value-input for Assignment Grading Interface

-The following features have been added in the v1.2.1 release:
+The following features have been added in the v1.3 release:

-* Moodle 1.9.12 merged into LAE
+* Moodle 1.9.12+ (20110623) merged into LAE

-* ZIP archive backup options added.
+The following bug fixes (with their CLAMP tracking number) were added as part of Moodle Hack/Doc Fest, Summer 2011 at Hampshire College:

+* CLAMP-12: Student cannot see reponse file for Advanced uploading of assignment with No Grade
+* CLAMP-183: Wiki won't display images with CamelCase-like names
+* CLAMP-307: Forum: Q&A allows students to start discussions
+* CLAMP-316: Bad HTML code in section header may disallow editing it
+* CLAMP-318: Grader Preference not saved, value inserted into DB to long for user_preferences.value field

+One new feature was added: if groupings are enabled, LAE will automatically great a new grouping whenever a group is created.
+This streamlines the process of using groupings to control access to specific resources with a Moodle course.

+* CLAMP-333: Auto-adding of grouping (if enabled) for each created group in a course

 ====Anonymous Forums====
 A completely new version of the Anonymous Forums option in Moodle.
 This version introduces a new "anonymous user" who is attached to forum posts, allowing faculty to back up and restore a forum without losing anonymity.
 There is an upgrade tool that automatically runs when LAE v1.1.1 is installed to convert the previous version of the Anonymous forums to the new format.
 Note: This feature is disabled by default.